 The drivers door solenoid takes its input on green and blue wires from either the remote central locking ECU or from the alarm unit if that has a central locking function.
 This allows the solenoid to be energised to either lock or unlock based on a button press on a remote.
 However, the drivers door solenoid doesn’t have to be electrically operated (even if these wires are connected).
 It can be manually operated from the key or from the locking lever inside the cabin.

 The drivers door solenoid has an additional 3 wires.
 One of these is connected to ground and the other is switched to ground depending on whether the door is locked or unlocked.
-These 3 wires are used to drive the passenger door solenoid via the central locking relay.
+These 3 wires are connected to the central locking relay and are used to drive the passenger door solenoid to mirror the drivers door solenoid.
 This allows the passenger door to mirror the state of the drivers door.

 |blue & green||One of these pins should be positive and the other ground depending on lock or unlock.
 Leave disconnected for manual operation, or wired to the alarm or some other central locking controller for keyless entry|